 Soothe Insect Bites

 Just like Aloe Vera soothes sunburns it can soothe insect bites too!
 Apply a little bit of Aloe Vera gel to your bite.
 If you want even faster relief, add a drop of Lavender essential oil.
 That bite will be relieved in no time.

 Boost Immune System

 All of the amazing things that Aloe does it is also a fantastic anti-inflammatory.
-You can drink 1 tbsp a day with water or juice for its internal effects or you can mix 1 tsp of turmeric with 1 tbsp of aloe gel and rub it on like a cream.
+You can drink 1 tablespoon a day with water or juice for its internal effects or you can mix 1 teaspoon of turmeric with 1 tablespoon of aloe gel and rub it on like a cream.
 This is great for knees or elbows that tend to get achy with exercise.

 So if you have been thinking about starting a succulent garden, pick up an Aloe plant.
 With all of the fantastic uses for Aloe Vera, it is a perfect choice to keep in every room of the house.